HackSoc/hacksoc.org/README.md

 Preferred way to run is through the `flask` command.
 It can be executed with the venv (see [Installation](#installation)) activated by just running `flask` or otherwise at `venv/bin/flask`:

 ### Starting a development server
+While you're developing, you probably want to use:
 ```
 flask run
 venv/bin/flask run